Closing the gap: Understanding Ontario midwives’ legal action

 Ontario midwives are publicly funded primary health-care providers who are specialists in providing around-the-clock, on-call care for clients throughout pregnancy, labour and birth and the first six weeks after birth.
-Midwives follow clients/patients between community and hospital, depending on the needs of the client.
+Midwives follow clients/patients between community and hospital, depending on their needs.

 When midwifery was regulated in Ontario in 1994, the AOM and the Ministry of Health (MOH) carried out a rough pay equity analysis which resulted in a relative positioning of midwifery work against the lowest paid physician in a community health centre (CHC).
 The CHC physician was a comparator because of the overlapping scope of practice.
 At the time, the gap between midwives and CHC physicians was $3,000.
 By 2010, this gap had grown to over $100,000.

 Like most physicians, most midwives are also independent contractors, and as such they do not fall under the protection of the Pay Equity Act, as employees do.
 To seek redress for gender discrimination, the Association of Ontario Midwives filed an application to the Human Rights Tribunal of Ontario (HRTO) in 2013.

 HRTO hearings began in June 2016, and the final evidence concluded in April 2017.
 In 2018, the HRTO issued an interim decision (PDF 364 KB) finding in favour of Ontario Midwives that the Ontario government is liable for discriminatory compensation-setting practices.
 This was followed by concrete and specific remedy orders (PDF, 612 KB) in February 2020 to end the discrimination.
 This decision was upheld (PDF, 755 KB) by Ontario's Divisional Court in response to government's application for a judicial review.
-The government later applied for, and was granted, a leave to appeal the Divisional Court decision at the Ontario Court of Appeals.
-The decision is still pending.
+The government later applied for, and was granted, a leave to appeal the Divisional Court decision at the Ontario Court of Appeals (OCA).